By John Hanna

 In order to maintain this kind of innovation speed and operating flexibility, organisations need to move away from top-down decision-making, and empower their teams to be purpose-led, powered by technology, driven by data, and enabled by cloud, for faster adaptations and responses to change.

 At SXiQ we believe the very best organisations now recognise the need for a permanent shift to this level of innovation-velocity and organisational change-adoption-flexibility.
-To do that, organisations must permanently dismantle rigid structures and utilise their
+To do that, organisations must permanently dismantle rigid structures and utilise their IT teams to employ a much more powerful combination of human/machine models to drive greater efficiency and effectiveness.
+Using technology, machine-learning, intelligent automation and AI, they will succeed to push their organisations to shift towards becoming a more intelligent enterprise.

 The Way Finances Are Allocated